jkehinde/customerClusters/README.md

 # customerClusters
 This a k-means clustering problem  that puts customers into groups based on annual income and in store points As the customer buy more things the they will get more points.
-By putting these customers into their respective clusters, the company is able to target specfic groups when they want to release a new product
+By putting these customers into their respective clusters, the company is able to target specific groups when they want to release a new product

 This code is split into the following sections